MCC321-QC/eMixedNiteMC/README.md

 * ~~**Bug**: My covers are missing in GameView.~~ Fixed in [version 3.75](https://github.com/MCC321-QC/eMixedNiteMC/commit/73751b7314770ee404a310837673ed8a91b74dae)
   * ~~**Fix**: Its a bug with the extension [BackgroundChanger](https://github.com/Lacro59/playnite-backgroundchanger-plugin).
 Disable said extension.~~

-* **Bug**: My covers are not rounded in both bottom corners after cahnging various settings.
+* **Bug**: My covers are not rounded in both bottom corners after changing various settings.
   * **Fix**: Go to GridView and back to DetailsView or Vice&Versa or restart Playnite.

 * **Bug**: I don't know where to add banners/icons for this theme.